 Driving East along Highway 1 through Surrey you may have spotted what used to be a tree, now covered in ivy, a Canadian flag, and sometimes a sign or two.
 Ever since I was little, and we would drive out to my grandmother’s house in Langley, we would pass this tree and I wondered — […]

 1927 – Leonard Frank Photos.
 Archives item# CVA 1477-51 66 years ago yesterday Vancouver’s most-elected Mayor, Louis Denison (“L.D.”)
 Taylor, passed away.
 Between 1910 and 1934, Taylor served as Mayor eight times, spending 11 years in the city’s top office.
 Taylor was born in Michigan and lived in Chicago before coming to Vancouver in 1896 […]

 The Vancouver Heritage Foundation presents their 10th annual Heritage House Tour on Sunday, June 3rd.
 This one-day self-guided tour leads participants through 10 different houses, a church that has been converted to strata units, Cedar Cottage homes, Shaughnessy mansions, and more.
 Photo credit: Martin Knowles for Vancouver Heritage Foundation on Flickr Over 18,000 people have […]

 If you’ve ever driven to or from Vancouver International Airport (“YVR”) then you have traveled along Grant McConachie Way.
 This road on Sea Island was named after bush pilot Grant McConachie, a man who Chuck Davis referred to as “a genuine Canadian hero”.
-Source: AC Family Network / Wing Walkers: A History of Canadian Airlines […]
+From the BC Aviation Hall of Fame, excerpted from Peter Piggott’s book […]